 Reliance on third-party manufacturers reduces our control over the manufacturing process, including our ability to finalize changes through validation, reduced control over quality, product costs and product supply and timing.
 We may experience delays in shipments or issues concerning product quality from our third-party manufacturers.
-If any of our third-party manufacturers experience interruptions, delays or disruptions in supplying our products, including by natural disasters, the global COVID-19 pandemic, other health epidemics and outbreaks, or work stoppages or capacity constraints or the effects of the Russian invasion of Ukraine or other international conflicts, our ability to ship products to distributors and customers would be delayed.
+If GlobalFoundries experiences interruptions, delays or disruptions in supplying our products, including by natural disasters, the global COVID-19 pandemic, other health epidemics and outbreaks, or work stoppages or capacity constraints or the effects of the Russian invasion of Ukraine or other international conflicts, our ability to ship products to distributors and customers would be delayed.
 In addition, unfavorable economic conditions could result in financial distress among third-party manufacturers upon which we rely, thereby increasing the risk of disruption of supplies necessary to fulfill our production requirements and meet customer demands.
 These delays or product quality issues could have an immediate and material adverse effect on our ability to fulfill orders and could have a negative effect on our operating results.
-In addition, such delays or issues with product quality could adversely affect our reputation and our relationship with our partners.
-If third-party manufacturers experience financial, operational, manufacturing capacity or other difficulties, or experience shortages in required components, or if they are otherwise unable or unwilling to continue to manufacture our products in required volumes or at all, our supply may be disrupted, we may be required to seek alternate manufacturers and we may be required to re-design our products.
-It would be time-consuming, and could be costly and impracticable, to begin to use new manufacturers and designs, and such changes could cause significant interruptions in supply and could have an adverse effect on our ability to meet our scheduled product deliveries and may subsequently lead to the loss o
+In addition, such delays or issues with product quality could adversely affect our reputation and our relationship with the Tier 1 suppliers and OEMs.
+If GlobalFoundries or any other third-party manufacturers experiences financial, operational, manufacturing capacity or other difficulties, or experience shortages in required components, or if they are otherwise unable or unwilling to continue to manufacture our products in required volumes or at all, our supply may be disrupted, we may be required to seek alternate manufacturers and we may be required to re-design our products.
+It would be time-consuming, and could be costly and impracticable, to begin to use new manufacturers and designs, and such changes could cause significant interruptions in supply and could have an adverse effect on our ability to meet our scheduled product deliveries and may subsequently lead to the loss of sales.
+While we take measures to protect our trade secrets, the use of a third-party manufacturer may also risk disclosure of our innovative and proprietary manufacturing methodologies, which could adversely affect our business.
+In addition, increased component costs could result in lower gross margins.
+Even where we are able to pass increased component costs along to our customers, there may be a lapse of time before we are able to do so such that we must absorb the increased cost.
+If we are unable to buy these components in quantities sufficient to meet our requirements on a timely basis, we will not be able to deliver products to our customers, which may result in such customers using competitive products instead of our products.

-$Our\ sales\ and\ operations\ in\ international\ markets\ expose\ us\ to\ operational, financial\ and\ regulatory\ risks.$
+Our sales and operations in international markets expose us to operational, financial and regulatory risks.

-International sales comprise a significant amount of our overall revenue.
-Sales to international customers i.e., customers located outside of Israel, accounted for most of our sales in 2021.
+Sales to international customers, i.e., customers located outside of Israel, accounted for most of our sales in 2022 and 2021.
 We did not generate any revenue prior to 2020.
 International operations are subject to a number of other risks, including: